-We propose that the LSOHC fund \$4.544M in perpetual state RIM buffer easements that will build equally upon the RIM buffers funded through the Clean Water Fund and/or new USDA programs such as CREP.
-Approximately 29 easements will be recorded for a total of 1200 acres.
-Half of these acres will be funded by OHF and half will be funded by CWF.
+We propose that the LSOHC fund \$12M in perpetual state RIM buffer easements that will build equally upon the RIM buffers funded through the Clean Water Fund and/or new USDA programs such as CREP.
 This creates a unique partnership program to accomplish a single project with enhanced outcomes that could not otherwise be obtained with a single funding source.
 In the event equal match is not available during the project period, buffer areas for wildlife will be secured with available funds.